-All Apostles was cofounded by Alix Bayle (cofounder of PA.F, for feminist parenthood), Anne Guillard (cofounder of Oh My Goddess!), Hélène Pichon (author of L’Éternel au Féminin, manifeste pour une nouvelle théologie de la libération), Valentine Rinner (cofounder of Oh My Goddess!) and Anne Soupa (president of Comité de la Jupe).
+All Women Apostles! was cofounded by Alix Bayle (cofounder of PA.F, a collective for a Feminist PArenthood), Anne Guillard (cofounder of Oh My Goddess!), Hélène Pichon (author of L’Éternel au Féminin, manifeste pour une nouvelle théologie de la libération), Valentine Rinner (cofounder of Oh My Goddess!) and Anne Soupa (president of Comité de la Jupe).

 We Christians have co-created the collective “All Women Apostles!” made up of women committed to the Church and supported by a diversity of baptised people.
 This collective aims to link people and movements of lay men and women committed to the equality of women in the Church, because the absence of women in positions of responsibility – whether in the governance of our parishes, our dioceses, the Vatican or as ordained ministers – is as much a scandal as it is a counter-witness to the Church.
 This immense injustice is not a minor problem but hurts the whole ecclesial body.

 Our gesture is neither the demand of a trade union nor a declaration of great principles, but a salutary act of disobedience to the Church’s dogma.

 Although the objections have been raining down since Anne Soupa’s declaration, they are still very fragile: she has been accused of playing the game of “clericalism”, that is to say, of sustaining the hierarchy of the clergy at the risk of serious abuses of authority.

 While we share the mistrust of clericalism, this argument only serves to reinforce the inertia of the institution, which is reluctant to make the structural changes it needs.

 Moreover, it seems necessary, in view of the urgency of the situation, to initiate reforms from somewhere.
 That against women is one of the most visible and violent forms of discrimination.